denis-kras/ExcelSheetUnhide/README.md

 Latest version: 1.0.1

 This Powershell script is used to Reveal / Unhide hidden Excel Spread Sheets and Workbooks.
-This is especially relevant for Malicious Execel files that are using Excel 4 Macros, since they tend to hide the Workbook with the Macro itself.
+This is especially relevant for Malicious Excel files that are using Excel 4 Macros, since they tend to hide the Workbook with the Macro itself.

 The PS1 script in the root folder is the latest version.
 Additionally there's a separate folder for each version.